 The current service provider SOA issues the M-EVENT-REPORT confirmation.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Modify Prior to Activate Using M-ACTION

 This scenario can only be performed when the subscriptionVersionStatus is conflict or pending.

 NOTE: The flow for un-do of a cancel-pending subscription version is documented in the cancel section, B.5.3.5 Un-Do Cancel-Pending SubscriptionVersion Request.